How To Find quality Tenant For Your Rental Property?

 4. Government ID

-Another thing to make sure that was settled is the rental deposit and key exchange.
-Collect the first rent and the last rent, as well as proof that the utility bills have been transferred to their name before you hand over the key.
+Make sure the documents are filled out in full and don’t miss any important details.
+This ensures you’re legally secure if a problem arises.
+Collect the first and last month’s rent, as well as proof that utility bills have been transferred to the tenant’s name before handing over the key.